cristalinanguyen/FUZZ/README.md

 ```

 ### `iph` Statements
 An `iph` statement executes the block of code inside the tildes `~`, if the specified condition is true.
-Iph statements can be followed by 0 or more `if elz` statements and an optional `elz` statement which execute when the condition is false
+Iph statements can be followed by 0 or more `elz iph` statements and an optional `elz` statement which execute when the condition is false

 ```
 iph weather == 1 ~